 First, I will admit how awkward it was to watch other famous actors like Danny DeVito (fifth), Christopher Llyod (first), and Brad Dourif (first) in some of their first acting roles.
 Known to me for so many iconic characters, I came to appreciate their performances as they began their Holly careers.

 Of course, I can throw all those names out there, but the real star of the show was R.P.
 McMurphy, played by Jack Nicholson.
 Despite what flaws he had, McMurphy had all the tools to be one of the brightest people.
 Whether or not he lacked the desire to be that guy is really the question behind his character.
 Well connected and a blatant disregard for rules, McMurphy is the life of the party, really any party.
 It would be rude to call him crazy because he doesn’t seem like it.
 He’s just the fire you can never put out.
 His character may meet an unfortunate demise at the end, but his fiery spirit was passed on to other “friends,” including Chief (Will Sampson).

 Now that I have seen One Flew Over the Cuckoo’s Nest, I can say I’ve seen a true Hollywood classic.
-This film is enshrined in the Library of Congress for preservation, so it can be studied for years to come.
+This film is enshrined in the Library of Congress for preservation to be studied for years to come.
 I get that some people won’t watch it, but those are the ones missing out.
 8/10